 Our community projects involve working with children from disadvantaged communities in and around Langebann.
 Here you will get involved with:

-Children’s Sports Coaching:
+Children’s Sports Coaching

-After school and Holiday Care:
+After School and Holiday Care

-You can help in the after school clubs for children from the local community - helping with homework, playing games and giving a lot of TLC is all that is required to make a huge difference to the quality of these kid’s lives.
+Help in the after school clubs for children from the local community - helping with homework, playing games and giving a lot of TLC is all that is required to make a huge difference to the quality of these kid’s lives.

 You‘ll be busy volunteering 5 days a week, and for pretty much most of the day, but the evenings and weekends are your own for down time or exploring with some of our favourites: